Expert Insight, Breaking News, and Insider Stories on Real Estate in Paris

 Case Study: Renovating an apartment in Paris can be easy with the right help

-With the hiring process becoming more streamlined and clear, undertaking a renovation in the capital is more feasible, and reasonably priced, than ever.
+Undertaking a renovation in the capital is more feasible, and reasonably priced, than ever.
 However, some homeowners find that the actual groundbreaking can be the most unnerving part, especially in historic Paris apartments.
-But while any structural issues and surprises may seem alarming, they certainly don’t have to be, and a good, quality professional can go a long way.
+But while any structural issues and surprises may seem alarming, they certainly don’t have to be, and a good, quality professional can go a long way in making the process smooth and enjoyable.

-Kathryn Brown of Paris Property Group says “We’ve assembled some great resources that can do amazing restoration work such as reproducing plaster moldings by hand to replace missing moldings, rehabilitating original beams, or matching gaps in historic flooring.
-Often they can make spaces that have been modernized look more historic by uncovering stone walls, or adding back moldings and fireplaces that have been removed by previous owners.
+Kathryn Brown of Paris Property Group encourages buyers to look beyond the surface of properties: “We’ve assembled some great resources that can do amazing restoration work such as reproducing plaster moldings by hand to replace missing moldings, rehabilitating original beams, or matching gaps in historic flooring.
+Often they can make spaces that have been modernized look more historic by uncovering stone walls, or adding back moldings and fireplaces that have been removed by previous owners.”

-That kind of work doesn’t come cheaply, but fortunately there is quite a range of budget options for every situation.
+That kind of work doesn’t come cheaply, but fortunately there is quite a range of budget options for every situation, making it easy and affordable to put your own stamp on a place in Paris.

 According to Jeffrey Tometich, project manager at MRL Design Studio, renovations that call for load-bearing walls to be moved or for doorways to be created, require a structural engineer – which means additional fees.
 “Some architects who are competent as structural engineers may charge more than 10%, or have higher fees,” he adds.